peronczyk/VIZU/readme.md

 Editor types are defined in theme with `type='<type>'` param.
 Available types:
 * `simple` - simple input without ability to style inserted text
-* `rich_text` - advanced WYSIWYG editor that allows to add styling to inserted text
+* `rich` - advanced WYSIWYG editor that allows to add styling to inserted text

 ### Predefined fields